rayyamhk/Matrix.js/README.md

 @param { Matrix } y - n x 1 matrix
 @return { Matrix } - Returns n x 1 matrix which is the solution of Ax = y
 ```
-Solve system of linear equations Ax = y with LU decomposition.
+Solve system of linear equations Ax = y using LU decomposition.
 If there is no unique solutions, an error is thrown.
 ```
 const A = new Matrix([
   [1, 2],